Skip to main content

 According to the manufacturer, you can use Restasis while using lubricant eye drops.
 You should separate your doses of each product by at least 15 minutes.

-5. What if you miss a dose of Restasis?
+6. What if you miss a dose of Restasis?

-It can be easy to forget a dose of Restasis, especially since the doses should be spaced 12 hours apart.
+It can be easy to forget a dose of Restasis, especially since the doses should be spaced about 12 hours apart.
 If you miss a dose of Restasis, instill the dose in your eye(s) as soon as you remember.
 But if it’s close to the time when you’d take your next scheduled dose, skip the missed dose and resume your normal schedule.
-Avoid taking a double or extra dose.
+Avoid administering a double or extra dose.

 If you find you’re forgetting doses often, there are plenty of tips and tools available to help you remember your medication.
 Setting an alarm or using a medication reminder app on your smartphone are two examples.